ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Ready to contribute?**

-1. Check the enhancements requests list:
+1. Check the if the enhancement idea has already been suggested in the following:

-   * `Feature ideas <https://docs.ros.org/en/kilted/The-ROS2-Project/Feature-Ideas.html>`_ (QUESTION FOR the REVIEWER: Is this list being maintained?)
+   * `Feature idea list <https://docs.ros.org/en/kilted/The-ROS2-Project/Feature-Ideas.html>`_.
+(QUESTION FOR the REVIEWER: Is this list being maintained?)

-   *  Enhancements logged in the issue trackers: For example, take a look at this `list of enhancement requests <https://github.com/ros2/ros2/issues?q=state%3Aopen%20label%3Aenhancement>`_
+   *  Enhancement issues on GitHub.
+For example, take a look at this `list of enhancement requests <https://github.com/ros2/ros2/issues?q=state%3Aopen%20label%3Aenhancement>`_.

-2. Chat to the ROS community about your suggested enhancement: `ROS Open discussion board <https://discourse.openrobotics.org/c/ros/111>`_
+2. Chat to the ROS community about your suggested enhancement: `ROS Open discussion board <https://discourse.openrobotics.org/c/ros/111>`_.

-3. Submit an enhancement suggestion: <Placeholder link to new "Reporting an issue" article>
+3. Submit an enhancement suggestion.
+More information is in <Placeholder link to new "Reporting an issue" article>.

 Improve graphical interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~